okwareddevnest/gitok/WINDOWS.md

 **Usage in Git Bash:**
 - Open Git Bash terminal
-- Use all Gitok commands normally
+- Use all GitOK commands normally
 - Works in any directory with Git repositories

 ### Method 3: Automated Windows Installer